 Don’t be in a hurry during the process.
 Again, caution and gentle movements are key.

 Step three: wrap the broken place in packing tape.

 There is probably a more natural way to mend the broken place on the tomato stem, but packing tape is what I used the first time, and is what I keep using as occasion necessitates since it worked and is something we always have on hand.

 Wrap the tape around the broken place at least two times.
 Yes, this probably cuts off the air to that part of the stem, but it works.
 It reconnects the broken part to the main stem, allowing it to continue to receive water and nutrients.

 I have repaired broken pea stems in the same way.

 Here’s a video of me making a recent repair rather early in the morning.
-Enjoy it, and remember to share it if you find it helpful.
+Enjoy it, and remember to share this video on how to fix a broken tomato stem if you find it helpful.
 Thanks!